thomwiggers/thomwiggers.nl/_posts/2014-08-05-the_circle.markdown

 a smart girl with ideals into a one-dimensional surface that believes anything that she is told, the story was pretty captivating and chilling.
 The ending seemed pretty rushed, though, and after reading it it you just put your e-reader aside.
+The lack of dissidence outside of Mercer also seems a bit unrealistic.

-At least I'll have a new argument when people say that they've got nothing to hide.
+It was a good read, and although the book wasn't mindblowing at least I'll have a new argument when people say that they've got nothing to hide.